PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

-  Fixed slow update of nicks when users imported from server-list Fixed auto info update mechanism, do not progress too fast, do not drop processing Fixed empty groups are always hidden in Manage Server List, cannot be used either
+  Fixed slow update of nicks when users imported from server-list Fixed auto info update mechanism, do not progress too fast, do not drop processing Fixed empty groups are always hidden in Manage Server List, cannot be used either Fixed occasional crash on avatar retrieval - limit size of image to the size of packet If our rate is high, ignore user requests for status msgs & user details (prevents disconnection) Added temporary solution for roughly translated ICQ 2003b russian

 Improvements:
-  If Update details from server is on, user group are also updated Changed System Uptime to Member since in my details
+  If Update details from server is on, user group are also updated Changed System Uptime to Member since in my details Auth system recognizes & sends UTF-8 messages Miranda version signature improved (preparing for old signature removal in the future)

 0.3.5